210524training/RevLearnFrontend/README.md

 ## RevLearn

 Our project is a Learning Management System.
 Revlearn will enable an organization's online course delivery.
-A course consist of
+A course consists of homepage, grading scale, general course information, lectures, homework assignment, seperate page for quizzes/exams.
+Each student can have final grade in the course.

 Users will be able to use Revlearn to track grades, course resources, and assignments.